 It can take 6 months or several years to learn the guitar.
 The right time to play guitar is when you want to, when you feel the urge to do so.

 After that it all depends on your familial, personal, and professional context: if you work, you will have to make the time to practice your favorite instrument.

-It is, however, recommended to set a rhythm for your practice so that your guitar lessons start to feel like a normal part of your day.
+It is, however, recommended to set a rhythm for your practice so that your guitar lessons near me start to feel like a normal part of your day.